rz-liu/rz-liu.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our paper <i>Meta-Reward-Net: Implicitly Differentiable Reward Learning for Preference-based Reinforcement Learning</i> is accepted by <a href="https://neurips.cc/Conferences/2022">NeurIPS 2022</a>.
+:sparkles: Our paper <i>Meta-Reward-Net: Implicitly Differentiable Reward Learning for Preference-based Reinforcement Learning</i> is accepted by <a href="https://neurips.cc/Conferences/2022">NeurIPS 2022</a>.